A STEPS PROJECT

 – Natasha McKinnon, Port Credit BIA

 With the support of RBC Royal Bank, STEPS is able to offer prizes to participating BIAs and artists who demonstrate ingenuity, creativity and commitment to their community.
-Prizes include a combination of monetary and in-kind support to help participants scale their creative placemaking initiatives and are expected to be announced in October 2020.
+Prizes packages are valued over $7500.

 The 2020 Main Street Art Challenge Award Selection Committee consists of: